Tuesday of Week 6 of Easter – First Reading

 Commentary on Acts 16:22-34

-This girl kept shouting after them calling them “slaves of the most high God, who proclaim to a you a way of salvation”.
 Even though what she was saying could be interpreted favourably, Paul became irritated by her pestering and exorcised the evil spirit from her.
 She immediately lost her psychic powers and, as a result, could no longer earn money for her masters.
 The owners were understandably not very happy about this, and hauled Paul and Silas off to court.
 They accused them of being Jews who were disturbing the peace and breaking Roman laws.
 Basically they were accused of proselytising, which was indeed against Roman law.

 It is at this point that today’s reading takes up the story.
-By this time the crowds had been worked up, so the magistrates sentenced Paul and his companion to a flogging with rods, and had them thrown into an inner cell and had their feet put in stocks.
+By this time the crowds had been worked up, so the magistrates sentenced Paul and his companion to a flogging with rods, and had them thrown into an inner cell and their feet put in stocks.
 Here they could be watched closely, and could not escape or be rescued by their friends.

+During the night while Paul and Silas prayed and sang praises to God (they rejoiced to suffer for the name of Christ), a severe earthquake (Greece is very earthquake-prone) struck.
+The prison building collapsed, the chains fell from the walls and the gates were thrown open.
 The jailer, who was responsible with his own life for the security of his prisoners, presumed they must all have run away and was prepared to kill himself.
 To take his own life would remove the shame and distress and was preferable to public execution.
-It was then he heard Paul calling from inside: “Don’t do yourself any harm; we are all here.”
+It was then he heard Paul calling from inside:

 In deep gratitude, the jailer asked what he should do to be saved.
 Perhaps he meant it in a more immediate sense vis-a-vis his superiors, who might blame him for the loss of the prisoners.